Wellbeing at Foster's

 Holly Shuttleworth: Family Liaison Officer

-Mr Pelaez: Mental Health Lead, Mental Health First Aider, PSHE lead
+Mr Pelaez: Mental Health Lead, Mental Health First Aider, SMSC lead

 At our school, we:

 - Allow children opportunities to talk and be listened to